 The undersea world is a magical place and it’s more than understandable for you to ask, “can I snorkel if I can’t swim?” if you yourself are a non-swimmer but still find yourself interested in the ocean and all it has to offer.
 Fortunately, the answer isn’t necessarily no. It is possible to snorkel if you can’t swim by following basic safety practices like snorkeling where you can always stand up and always being near a strong swimmer, using the right equipment like life jackets and dry-top snorkels, and learning from professionals the best ways to snorkel safely.

 Snorkeling does have inherent risks that come along with it (like anything in or around the water for those who can’t yet swim), and ultimately, your safety is up to you.
-You should start small and with safety in mind to work up to bigger things with snorkeling as you gain ability, but, by following the tips in this article, you’ll have a head start on matriculating with snorkeling and being able to enjoy it safely and smartly.
+You should start small and with safety in mind to work up to bigger things with snorkeling as you gain ability, but, by following the tips in this article (and other resources like our guide with tips for snorkeling for beginners), you’ll have a head start on matriculating with snorkeling and being able to enjoy it safely and smartly.

 First, you can check out more info on the recommended gear from this article (snorkels, masks, life jackets, etc.) at their Amazon links below:

 - O’Neill Superlite Men’s Life Jacket